HadisDaqiq/Al-Calendar/README.md

 Please add notes to `notes.md` to provide context around design decisions.
 This is an open-ended project, so feel free to use `notes.md` to explain the scope you have chosen (e.g. what should and shouldn't work).
 There is a lot to be done at a startup like Adept and choosing which problems to solve and which not to is an important skill.

-By default we will use `npm install` && `npm run start` to test the completed project.
+By default, we will use `npm install` && `npm run start` to test the completed project.
 If there are different instructions we should follow, please add them to `notes.md`

 ## Must-have requirements